VaibhavX/UnityCameraTest/README.md

 Scripts
 ----
-PZoom - Pinch Zoom in and Zoom out
+1. PZoom - Pinch Zoom in and Zoom out
-ThirdPersonCamera - Rotation and zooming functions unsing a Mouse
+2. ThirdPersonCamera - Rotation and zooming functions unsing Touch Detection.
+Also has in built code for the same functions using mouse.

-TouchScript - Separate implementation of Camera Rotation using Touch